 Sonic Unleashed has the song Dear My Friend, which acts as a player punch for those who were fond of Chip.
 Especially sad considering that he and Sonic will never be able to meet again.

-In Mischief Makers we have the main character MarinaTaking the Bullet for her friends and render her unusable for a while and sends Teran out as your playable character for the next couple of levels.
+In Mischief Makers, we have the main character MarinaTaking the Bullet for her friends and rendering her unusable for a while and sends Teran out as your playable character for the next couple of levels.
 This makes his boss battle against Calinathat much more satisfying.